Note well: The author assumes no responsibility, legal or otherwise, that might result from applying any of the information found here.

 Note: I sold my Beretta GT in January of 2001.
-Its replacement was a 2000 Camaro SS which I still have.
+Its replacement was a 2000 Camaro SS which I sold in June of 2017.
 My primary car is now a 2007 Z06 Corvette.

 In 1990, the displacement was increased to 3.1L with a longer

 stroke.
 The most powerful of the 60 degree V6 motors is called the Twin

 Dual Cam.
 Later renamed the 3400, this 3.4L engine has four cams and 24